-The Alaska Airlines Salt Lake City Marathon is open to all participants of age who are able to finish in 6 Hours and 30 Minutes.
+The University of Utah Health Salt Lake City Marathon is open to all participants of age who are able to finish in 6 Hours and 30 Minutes.
 Participants wishing to complete their event within that timeframe will need to maintain a 15 minute/mile or faster pace.
 There will be NO early start for runners.

 If you plan on participating at a 16 minute pace per mile or slower, please be aware that our permit dictates that the streets that comprise the marathon route are re-opened to vehicular traffic at 1:30 p.m.
 On-course support (aid stations) will close at this time.